DeclanChidlow/vale.rocks/src/posts/china-gaming.md

 Gaming in China is heavily regulated and has been subject to much government oversight since inception.
 Given the pervasiveness of online games, crucial to understanding the form China's gaming industry has taken is understanding China's [almost self-contained national web](/posts/chinas-web).
 Within the country, there are a few companies that handle major games.
 Most notably Tencent and NetEase.

-Tencent is one of the world's largest companies by revenueand notably operates QQ and WeChat.
+Tencent is one of the world's largest companies by revenue and notably operates QQ and WeChat.
 That is just the very tip of the iceberg, however, as Tencent is among the largest video game vendors.
 They wholly own Riot Games, Turtle Rock Studios, Sumo Group, and more.
 They also have majority stakes in Supercell, Grinding Gear Games, and more.
 They also have minority but sizeable stakes in a plethora of major players, including Epic Games, Ubisoft, Remedy Entertainment, Fatshark, Roblox Corp, and FromSoftware.
 Further, they've got multiple in-house studios.

 NetEase is also massive, though not quite to the scale of Tencent.
 It develops games including Marvel Rivals and has investments in Bungie, Devolver Digital, and others.
 Especially during the 2020s, many other Chinese brands have gained a footing in the market and begun to see massive growth, such as miHoYo, which publishes globally via Cognosphere trading as HoYoverse.